domhnallohanlon/ctyiweb/README.md

 date: yyyy-mm-dd hh:mm:ss
 author: First Last
 categories:
-- question            #important: leave this here
+- question       #important: leave question here, add other categories below
+- first category
+- another category
 ---
-####Can I use this theme for my website?
+####Can I Borrow a Feeling?
-Of course you can!
+Can you lend me a jar of love?
 ```

 ####Publish
 To publish with [GitHub Pages](https://pages.github.com/), simply create a branch called `gh-pages`in your repository.
 GitHub will build your site automatically and publish it at `http://yourusername.github.io/repositoryname/`.
 If there are problems with loading assets like CSS files and images, make sure that the `baseurl` in the `_config.yml`is set correctly (it should say `/repositoryname`).

 If you want to host your website somewhere else than GitHub (or just would like to customize and build your site locally), please check out the [Jekyll documentation](http://jekyllrb.com/).

+###Credits
+This is a [Jekyll](http://jekyllrb.com/) port of the [Solid theme](http://www.blacktie.co/2014/05/solid-multipurpose-theme/) by [blacktie.co](http://www.blacktie.co/).
+Visit the [live demo](https://st4ple.github.io/solid-jekyll/) for a preview.